Wu-Tang: An American Saga: Development

 On October 11, 2018, it was announced that Hulu had given the production a series order consisting of ten episodes.
 The series was created by RZA and Alex Tse, both of whom were expected to write for the series and executive produce alongside Brian Grazer, Merrin Dungey, and Method Man.
 Consulting producers were set to consist of Ghostface Killah, Inspectah Deck, Masta Killa, and GZA as well as the estate of Ol' Dirty Bastard.
 Production companies were slated to include Imagine Television.
 On January 17, 2020, the series was renewed for a second season which premiered on September 8, 2021, with a three-episode release.

 On November 4, 2021, Hulu renewed the series for a third and final season.
 On December 14, 2022, it was announced that the third and final season will premiere on February 15, 2023.

 Filming

 Principal photography for the series commenced in February 2019 in New York City, New York.
 Filming took place on locations in East Orange, Elmwood Park, Kearny, Newark, Paterson, Plainfield, and Secaucus in New Jersey.

 Release

-Wu Tang: An American Saga was released internationally on Disney + Star in selected territories.
+Wu Tang: An American Saga was released internationally on Disney+ via the Star hub in selected territories.